How making Jobcase connections helps your job search

 Ask if they would be available for an informational interview to discuss the company, the role you are interested in, and how they were able to get into the position they are in.
-You can do this via Jobcase Casemail, email, or phone call.
+You can do this via Jobcase messaging, email, or phone call.

-Add your connections directly to your Jobcase profile.
+- Add your connections directly to your Jobcase profile.

 With Jobcase’s People Search tool, you can easily search for people you know and sync your contacts to find and connect with people you know in real life.
-Add your personal contacts today and let the networking begin!
+Add your personal contacts today, and let the networking begin!

-Never wait to form relationships.
+- Never wait to form relationships.

 What other advice do you have for individuals trying to make connections?